profnatoe/university-website_basics/README.md

 # university-website_basics

-Disclaimer: This was a school project before i made changes to it.
+This was a school project before i made changes to it.

 The web application is a site that has ITS System like the one you would find on any university website.
 The aim was to allow a student to register, add modules/courses and make changes to their profile where needed.
 An administrator also would have a page to view students who qualifies to get into certain programmes and do the usual admin staff.